christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/brimstone-bc-3.md

   thumbnail = ""
 +++

-The Brimstone BC-3 Exothermic Charge is a breach charge that is capable of breaching metal reinforced walls.
+The Brimstone BC-3 Exothermic Charge is a [breach charge]({{< ref "breach-charge.md" >}}) that is capable of breaching all [destructible material]({{< ref "glossary.md#destructible-material" >}}) surfaces even if they have been reinforced with metal plating.

 ## Usage

+Place on a barricade, wall, floor, or garage door.
+Then back away and remotely detonate the device.

 ## Notes

+- [Mute's GC90 Signal Disruptor]({{< ref "gc90-signal-disruptor.md" >}}) can interfere with your ability to remotely detonate the device
+- It is possible to injure or kill anyone who is standing too close to the breaching device when it detonates